verrazzano/docs/content/en/docs/applications/_index.md

         ...
 ```

-The sample below shows the configuration details of the referenced `HealthScope`
+The following sample shows the configuration details of the referenced `HealthScope`
 ```yaml
 apiVersion: core.oam.dev/v1alpha2
 kind: HealthScope